backbonecabal/ycabal-docs/informative/relay-transactions.md

 ### signature (bytes)

-A signature made by the `from` authority over the full relay transaction data, using this [digest](https://github.com/PISAresearch/contracts.Backbone Cabal/blob/b13be3dff24989fd24783ae3d79104124a38b2fa/versions/0.3.0/contracts/core/RelayTxStruct.sol#L23).
+A signature made by the `from` authority over the full relay transaction data

 ## Accountable Transactions